xraypy/xraylarch/doc/xafs/diffkk.rst

   dkk=diffkk(data.e, data.xmu, z=58, edge='L3', mback_kws={'e0':5723, 'order':2, 'whiteline':20})
   dkk.kk()

-The result is shown on the left of :num:`fig-CeO2-diffkk`.
+The result is shown in :numref:`fig-ceo2-xafs`.
 A margin is placed around the L\ :sub:`3`\ and L\ :sub:`2`\ white lines.
 The data from the white line energies to 20 eV above are excluded when determining the matching parameters.
 This does a somewhat nicer job of forcing the flat parts of measured data to match the tabulated data.

 This seems to do a decent job of producing the :math:`f'(E)` data.
 Still, this exposes a shortcoming of the diffKK algorithm for L edge